Nourishing your newborn- Breastfeeding or Formula feeding

 Soon you’ll be cradling your new baby in your arms, comforting her face-to-face and sharing her first meal.
 Snuggle in close; mealtime is for nurturing and bonding as well as nourishing your newborn.
 Whether you plan to breastfeed or formula feed, be sure to talk about the feeding plan with your spouse and immediate family to help give the best start to you and your wonderful new baby.

 Planning for a successful breastfeeding experience

 - Get a support system lined up.
 Talk to a Gerber Certified Lactation Consultant or one in your community to help you prepare for a successful experience.
-Having a few girlfriends with breastfeeding experience on standby and willing to guide you once at home will be invaluable.
+A few girlfriends with breastfeeding experience on standby, willing to guide you once at home will be invaluable.